tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 			IDEA: call startup.py module if first pass - which loads defaul, buffers opening, and saves save file... else call interpreter
 			IDEA: interpreter assumes load from save pickle and calls config module from module imports
 			DONE: created startup() for initial load and then called updated object values from pickle save
-			TBD: troubleshoot "none itterable" error on "i" or "n"
+			DONE: main and interpreter in separate modules
-		TBD: main and interpreter in separate modules
+			IN-PROC: troubleshoot "none itterable" error on "i" or "n"
 		TBD: Sort out a cleaner method for obj variable declaration